Diego-Linux/nightshoes-simple-shop-to-beginners/README.md

 ## 3 - In your browser access: localhost:5000

-# Maybe you need to install nodemon and sucrase apart, so:
+# May you need to install nodemon and sucrase apart, so:

 ## with npm: npm install nodemon sucrase -D
 ## with yarn: yarn add nodemon sucrase -D